 In 1969 Kamel founded the Dallah Al Baraka Group (DBHC), one of the Middle East’s largest business conglomerates, and subsequently served as its chairman.
 In 1982 he created Al Baraka Islamic Bank — a.k.a.
 Al Baraka Investment and Development — a holding company for numerous Islamic banks, financial institutions, and corporations in a wide range of industries.
 The Wall Street Journal reported in the 1980s that U.S. intelligence and counterterrorism officials believed that DBHC was linked to financial transactions by suspected al-Qaeda members.
 According to a $1 trillion lawsuit filed in 2002 by the families of those who had died in the 9/11 terrorist attacks against the United States:

-- A founding member of the Al Shamal Islamic Bank, which was established by Osama bin Laden to fund jihadi fighters around the globe.
+In 1983 Kamel was a founding member and an original shareholder of the Al Shamal Islamic Bank, a Muslim bank in the Sudan that was originally established by Osama bin Laden to fund jihadi fighters around the globe.

 In addition to the aforementioned positions and activities, Kamel served variously as: